jshph/enzyme/temp roadmap.md

 (in the base case, just present multiple options of suggested outputs in different tabs and styles, and allow the user to choose between one of them without editing them) -->

+- editable prompt - button to regenerate a section, or just make it an input box
+  - benefits: can choose a new output format for the segment - could be mantra rather than synthesis, for example.
+- selecting an entity will show default # of docs for that, but allow the user to change it using buttons

 	- this requires a custom component in plate which will render docs given a URL